 Followed by this there was cake cutting and celebration by the team –

-Volunteers projected the need of recognizing positive male role in the society and to stop thinking of them as criminals always –
+Volunteers projected the need for recognizing a positive male role in the society and to stop thinking of them as criminals always –

 Every year around 64000 married men are forced to commit suicide and this number is growing in India.
 This number today is double the number of women suicide but it is never highlighted in any mainstream media.

-Activists demanded the need of setting up a national commission for welfare of men and a ministry for welfare of men in the country.
+Activists demanded the need of setting up a national commission for the welfare of men and a ministry for the welfare of men in the country.

-Also a hot air baloon went up in the sky with Men’s Day written on it to reach more men in the city –
+Also, a hot air balloon went up in the sky with Men’s Day written on it to reach more men in the city –

 With press club agenda being over by the afternoon, MRAs proceeded to other parts of the city with the tableau and spread the awareness of the day –